AI Agent Smart Contract Exploit Generation: The A1 System Architecture

-In our system model we assume two primary players, attackers and defenders.
-Attackers use whatever tool available to extract financial value.
-Defenders also use whatever tool available to either, report a vulnerability in exchange for a bug bounty, or to e.g., pause a DeFi protocol.
-We hence consider two adversarial environments.
+\textbf{System and Threat Models:} Our system assumes \ac{EVM} forking for access to past blockchain states and the availability of verified smart contract source code.
+We model \ac{LLM} access as continuously available, without content restrictions, downtime, or integrity issues in advertised capabilities.
+We assume two main players: attackers and defenders, both with sufficient computational power.
+Attackers use any available tool to extract financial value, while defenders use available tools to report vulnerabilities for bug bounties or take actions such as pausing a DeFi protocol.
+We therefore consider two adversarial environments:

-\begin{itemize} \item \textbf{Asymmetric Advantage}: Given the nature of our backtesting study, we base our economic models on the distribution of historical attack windows~\cite{zhou2023sok}.
-Under such setting, we assume that A1 capabilities are exclusively available to defensive teams, while attackers rely on traditional methods including manual code review and existing exploit frameworks.
-To analyze the effectiveness of A1 deployment, we leverage historical attack data to derive key parameters such as attack windows (periods between vulnerability discovery and exploitation) and expected returns.
-This environment model allows us to use empirical data from past exploits to quantify defensive capabilities and economic viability, as detailed in Section~\ref{sec:evaluation}.
-Without this assumption of asymmetric capabilities, adversarial behavior would fundamentally change, making historical data invalid for our analysis. \item \textbf{Symmetric Capabilities}: Both defenders and attackers have access to A1-like capabilities.
-The primary advantage shifts from tool availability to operational factors such as costs (cf. Section~\ref{sec:symmetric}).
-Unless explicitly stated otherwise, this paper focuses on \textbf{Asymmetric Advantage}, where defenders have exclusive access to A1 capabilities. \end{itemize}
+\begin{itemize} \item \textbf{Asymmetric Advantage (Backtesting Assumption)}: We assume A1 is available only to defenders.
+To evaluate its impact, we use historical attack data to estimate key parameters such as attack windows (time between discovery and exploitation) and expected returns.
+This lets us quantify defensive power and economic viability (Section~\ref{sec:evaluation}).
+If attackers also had A1, their behavior would change, and past data would no longer apply. \item \textbf{Symmetric Capabilities}: Both defenders and attackers can use A1, so the advantage depends mainly on operational factors such as cost (cf. Section~\ref{sec:symmetric}). \end{itemize}